Skip to main content Skip to footer Skip to menu

 • Sequence, State and class diagram are present

-• The application applies to the OO-principles, as written underlaying
+• The application applies to the OO-principles, as listed below

-• The use of several different complex program structures (see below)
+• The use of several different complex program structures (listed below)

 • The application is technically and functionally correct